 The possibilities for a cyclotron facility in Nijmegen are evaluated for a first time.
-Plans are shelved for the time being, mainly due to issues concerning financing.
+Plans are shelved for the time being.

 Ambitions flare up again.
-A cylcotron facility with laboratories is considered an important missing link in the translational chain.
+A cyclotron facility is considered an important missing link in the translational chain.

 A business plan is made.
 This is the basis for the application for a subsidy from the European Regional Development Fund.

 The subsidy is awarded and Radboud Translational Medicine is founded on August 18.